TimesysGit/board-farm-rest-api/spec/README.md

 gpio_command | String | Any GPIO command supported by the API gpio_pin_pattern(location) | Integer | GPIO Pin number or pattern mask gpio_pin_data | Integer/String | For GPIO pin commands - GPIO Pin mode or set value.
 For GPIO mask commands - mode mask and mask patterns.

+Here is a list of different GPIO operations in the lab, and the URI paths associated with those operations.

 Method | GPIO Command | HTTP request
 ------------ | ------------- | -------------